-- 1.7 The Council is committed to delivering 1,000 new homes at Council rent.
-Where homes are delivered through the Housing Revenue Account, the Council is the landlord, tenancies are secure tenancies and let on social rents.
-Where homes are delivered through a Special Purpose Vehicle (wholly owned by the Council), the Council retains a constituitional as well as contractual control which protects tenants rights, tenancies are assured tenancies let on social rents. - 1.8 Whist the size of the Council housing stock has reduced the population of Lambeth has grown to over 300,000 with forecasts from the GLA of another 100,000 residents by 2050.
+- 1.7 Since the Right to Buy policy was implemented in 1980, Lambeth has lost 11,579 council homes.
+Whilst the size of the Council housing stock has reduced the population of Lambeth has grown to over 300,000 with forecasts from the GLA of another 100,000 residents by 2050.
 There are more than 20,000 people on Lambeth's housing waiting list and over 1600 families are in temporary accommodation, unable to secure a permanent home in the borough.
-Every week more than 20 homeless households are added to the list of people needing affordable housing in the borough. - 1.9 Over the coming years the number of homes lost through the right to buy is forecast to increase significantly.
+Every week more than 20 homeless households are added to the list of people needing affordable housing in the borough. - 1.8 Over the coming years the number of homes lost through the Right to Buy is forecast to increase significantly.
 In 2013-14 fewer than 100 homes were bought by tenants, in 2014-15 this number is expected to pass 250.
-Over the next four years the Council is committed to deliver an additional 1000 homes for council rent, but even with this ambitious pledge, we could still see either no increase in the number of homes at Council rent levels or a net loss.
+Over the next four years the Council is committed to deliver an additional 1000 homes for Council rent, but even with this ambitious pledge, we could still see either no increase in the number of homes at Council rent levels or a net loss.
 Local authorities across London are pledging to deliver more homes.
-Southwark has announced a target of 1,500 new homes at Council rent by 2018 with a total of 11,000 new homes at Council rent delivered by 2031.
-Lewisham is committed to delivering 250 new homes over the next 5 years.
-Ealing Council is committed to delivering 500 new homes over the same period. - 1.10 Given the growing scale of the housing crisis we need to go beyond our pledge to deliver 1000 extra homes for Council rent.
-We also need to provide more intermediate homes for residents squeezed between a private rented sector that is increasingly unaffordable and social housing for which they will never be eligible.
-We need homes for the 1600 families in temporary accommodation,. homes for young families and young professionals renting in the private rented sector who can't afford to buy and whose home is insecure but who want to stay in the borough. - 1.11 Our housing strategy will seek to deliver homes for Council rent, homes for subsidised rent, homes for private rent and affordable home ownership.
-The private market is more than good enough at delivering homes for private sale.
-Our role as a local authority is to fill the gaps that the private market cannot. - 1.12 But this will mean an entirely new model of housing finance and delivery.
+Southwark has announced a target of 1,500 new homes at Council rent by 2018; Lewisham is committed to delivering 250 new homes over the next 5 years; and Ealing Council is committed to delivering 500 new homes over the same period. - 1.9 Given the growing scale of the housing crisis, realistically we need to go beyond our pledge to deliver 1000 extra homes for Council rent and ensure there are homes to meet the broad spectrum of housing needs in the borough.
+We also need to work with developers and housing associations to provide more intermediate homes for residents squeezed between a private rented sector that is increasingly unaffordable and social housing for which they will never be eligible.
+We need homes for the 1600 families in temporary accommodation, homes for young families and young professionals renting in the private rented sector who can't afford to buy and whose home is insecure but who want to stay in the borough. - 1.10 Our housing strategy will seek to deliver homes for Council rent, homes for subsidised rent, homes for private rent and affordable home ownership.
+Our role as a local authority is to fill the gaps that the private market cannot. - 1.11 But this will mean an entirely new model of housing finance and delivery.
 Moving into a space that councils haven't previously occupied and engaging with the private sector in a way that hasn't been done before.